-In a much-loved episode of Reading Rainbow (now getting canceled, so sad!), LeVar Burton visits a diner and gets completely bamboozled by the colorful and confusing line cook lingo.
-I think of this scene almost every time I make fried eggs - but I still can't keep straight which is which!
+In a much-loved episode of Reading Rainbow, LeVar Burton visits a diner and gets completely bamboozled by the colorful and confusing line cook lingo.
+I think of this scene almost every time I make fried eggs — but I still can't keep straight which is which!

 For my own benefit as much as yours, here's what makes an egg over easy or sunny side up:

 An egg cooked "over easy" means that it gets fried on both sides, but the yolk stays runny.
 To make one, you cook the raw egg just until the whites are set on the bottom, then you quickly flip it over to cook the other side.
 "Over" refers to flipping the egg, and "easy" refers to the doneness of the yolk.
 You can also cook eggs "over medium" and "over hard," depending on how cooked you prefer the yolk!

 Sunny Side Up Eggs